3. Nonsingularity of algebraic curves

 \[\begin{split}\begin{pmatrix} 3x ^ 2 + pz ^ 2\\ -2yz\\ -y ^ 2 + 2pxz + 3qz ^ 2 \end{pmatrix}.\end{split}\]

 It turns out that a Weierstrass-form elliptic curve is nonsingular if its discriminant, \(27q^2+4p^3\), does not vanish.
-To prove this we need to show that if there is a (nonzero) point \([x:y:z]\) where the polynomial and its partial derivatives vanish, then \(27q^2+4p^3\) vanishes.
+To prove this we need to show that if there is a (nonzero) point \([x:y:z]\) where the polynomial and its partial derivatives vanish and \(27q^2+4p^3\) does not, then \(x=y=z=0\).

 example {x y z : K} (disc : 27 * q ^ 2 + 4 * p ^ 3 0)

-(h : mv_polynomial.eval ![x, y, z] (weierstrass K p q) = 0)
+(h : MvPolynomial.eval ![x, y, z] (weierstrass K p q) = 0)

-(hdz : i, mv_polynomial.eval ![x, y, z] (mv_polynomial.pderiv i (weierstrass K p q)) = 0) :
+(hdz : i, MvPolynomial.eval ![x, y, z] (MvPolynomial.pderiv i (weierstrass K p q)) = 0) :

-![x, y, z] = 0 :=
+![x, y, z] = 0 := by

-have h₀ := hdz 0,
+have h₀ := hdz 0

-have h₁ := hdz 1,
+have h₁ := hdz 1

-have h₂ := hdz 2,
+have h₂ := hdz 2

-simp only [three_sub, two_sub] with poly_simps at h h₀ h₁ h₂ {discharger := `[norm_num1]},
+simp [map_ofNat] at h h₀ h₁ h₂